-- (b) the existence and effective functioning of one or more independent supervisory authorities in the third country, or to which an international organisation is subject, with responsibility for ensuring compliance with the data protection rules including adequate sanctioning powers for assisting and advising the data subjects in exercising their rights and for co-operation with the supervisory authorities of the Union and of Member States; - (c) the international commitments the third country or international organisation concerned has entered into, or other legal obligations arising from its participation in multilateral or regional systems, in particular in relation to the protection of personal data. - 2a.
-For the assessment of the adequacy of the level of protection in a third country or international organization the European Data Protection Board shall give the Commission an opinion on the level of protection in that third country or the international organization.
+- (b) the existence and effective functioning of one or more independent supervisory authorities29 in the third country, to which an international organisation is subject, with responsibility for ensuring and enforcing compliance with the data protection rules including adequate sanctioning powers 30 for assisting and advising the data subjects in exercising their rights and for co-operation with the supervisory authorities of the Union and of Member States; - (c) the international commitments the third country or international organisation concerned has entered into31, or other (...) obligations32 arising from its participation in multilateral or regional systems33, in particular34 in relation to the protection of personal data35.

 NL queried how strict this independence would need to be assessed.
 BE suggested adding a reference to independent judicial authorities, FI suggested to refer to 'authorities' tout court.
-ES was opposed to the inclusion of a formal requirement for third countries of having a DPA and suggested drawing inspiration from the language used in the Opinion WP 12 of the Article 29 Working Party, which refers to "some sort of institutional mechanism allowing independent investigation of complaints", and to the fact that "the existence of effective and dissuasive sanctions can play an important in ensuring respect for rules, as of course can systems of direct verification by authorities, auditors, or independent data protection officials".
+ES was opposed to the inclusion of a formal requirement for third countries of having a DPA and suggested drawing inspiration from the language used in the Opinion WP 12 of the Article 29 Working Party, which refers to "some sort of institutional mechanism allowing independent investigation of complaints", and to the fact that "the existence of effective and dissuasive sanctions can play an important role in ensuring respect for rules, as of course can systems of direct verification by authorities, auditors, or independent data protection officials".